This article is written by Nisha kiran, BA-LLB, 2022, PRESIDENCY UNIVERSITY,BANGALORE during her internship at LeDroit India.

 Illustrations and Case Law: Implementation of Decriminalization

-In Shine School (2023), Justice Sunder Mohan emphasized that the legislative intent behind the 2019/2020 amendments was to ease doing business and reduce prosecutions for technical defaults.
+In Shine School (2023), Justice Sunder Mohan emphasized that the legislature intended the 2019/2020 amendments to ease doing business and reduce prosecutions for technical defaults.
 The Court noted that what was once an “offence” triable by a Special Court had become a “default” punishable with a monetary penalty under an administrative regime.
 Therefore, it held that the pending prosecution could not continue, since the act was “no longer an offence” in view of the amendment.
 The judge ordered that all such prosecutions be withdrawn and the matters be transferred to the adjudicating authority (ROC) for levying penalties as per Section 454.
 This judgment explicitly recognized the decriminalization amendment’s retrospective protective effect:

 Has Ease of Doing Business Improved?